rysavy-ondrej/Netfox.NDX/Ndx.Ingest.Trace/Readme.md

-﻿# Ndx.Ingest.Trace
+﻿# Ndx.Metacap

 Library for manipulation of packet trace files.
-The main idea behind is to compute flow key index on source PCAP and use this index to access packet in PCAP files.
+In comparison to other similar libraries the main idea here is to create a list of conversations first and then apply additional processing to selected conversation only.

 In particular, this library provides the following features:

 * Computation of PCAP index to improve efficiency of PCAP manipulation
 * Sequential access to PCAP files
-* Access to packets which are part of a specific flow
+* Access to packets which are part of a specific conversation
 * Stream export (similar to Follow Stream function of Wireshark)
+* Efficient access to packet related to conversations.

+## Data Model

+## Processing

+* RawFrames are parsed by PacketDotNet parsers.
+* FrameAttributes are extracted.
+* Each frame is assigned a sequence number which is unique within its data source.
+* For each packet its conversations are identified.
+  There may be different conversations for a single packet as we recognize conversations at different level.
+* All related conversations are updated with packet attributes.
+* Frame content is sent along its key to packet content writer
+* Frame attributes are sent along its key to packet attribute writer
+*

 ## Indexing PCAP